katana-network/specialk/examples/ausd-yearnvault/README.md

 # YvAUSD Vault Frontend

-A simple, clean interface for interacting with the Yearn AUSD vault on Tatara testnet.
+A simple, clean interface for interacting with the Yearn AUSD vault on Katana Mainnet.

 ## Features